-Rainfall: 35 inches (below average), a dry spring.
+Rainfall: 30 inches (below average) with a dry spring

-Weather: Dry spring with a mild summer and fall.
+Weather: Dry spring with a warm dry summer and fall.
 No sustained heat spells.

-Barrels: Air-dried american oak barrels: 15% new oak, 35% one to two years old, 30% three years old and 20% four years old.
+Barrels: Air-dried american oak barrels (20% new oak, 27% one to two years old, 20% three years old, and 33% four to five years old.

 Aging: Twelve months in barrel

 Grapes hand harvested, destemmed and crushed.
 Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
 A total of 3 percent rehydration during fermentation.
 Minimum effective sulfur added (35ppm at crush, 164ppm over the course of aging).
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 No. of Tasting Notes: 71

 See all food pairing recipes we have created specifically for this wine.See pairings